This Guilty Land

 6-8 dependent upon where Kansas history is taught

 The purpose of this lesson is to show that John Brown was a complex man.
 To this day people disagree whether he was a martyr or a terrorist.
 This lesson uses quotes and objects from John Brown’s lifetime to highlight this complexity.
+This drawing of John Brown can be found on Kansas Memory.

 - US History 5-12, S1A: Explain the causes of the Civil War and evaluate the importance of slavery as a principle cause of the conflict.